 G. Release all potential claims of Metro Enviro, and anyone claiming any right through it, that accrued on or prior to the renewal of the Special Permit against the Village or its officers or employees immediately following the renewal of the Special Permit.

 H. Allow the Village to dispose of acceptable waste at the Facility at rates that are equal to the lowest rate charged to any customer for disposal of similar types of waste.

 I. Grant the Village a license to use the northwestern portion of the Facility site, as shown on Exhibit 2 (the “Licensed Area”), attached hereto, in return for total consideration of $1.00 per year.
-Said license shall be memorialized in a separate written license agreement, which shall be subject to the
+Said license shall be memorialized in a separate written license agreement, which shall be

 i. the Village’s use of the Licensed Area shall not interfere with the operation of the Facility and shall not cause material out-of-pocket cost to Metro Enviro;

 ii. notwithstanding i. above, Metro Enviro shall widen the by-pass entrance around the incoming scale platform to at least 15 feet wide, measured from the outside edge of the Jersey barrier currently in place;